-A major feature of Purevax RCis the absence of adjuvant.
+A major feature of Purevax RCPCh is the absence of adjuvant.
 Tolerance at the injection site is of great importance in feline vaccinology.
 It was, therefore, decided to develop an adjuvant-free vaccine so as to limit the inflammatory reaction at the injection site.
-As a consequence of the absence of adjuvant, the feline viral rhinotracheitis of the vaccine is a modified live agent), with the feline calicivirus component, which has been inactivated.
+As a consequence of the absence of adjuvant, most components of the vaccine are modified live agents (feline viral rhinotracheitis, chlamydiosis, infectious panleucopenia), with the exception of the feline calicivirus component, which has been inactivated.

-Importantly, Purevax RC contains 2 components which have already been registered and widely used in North America (feline viral rhinotracheitis component).
+Importantly, Purevax RCPCh contains 3 components which have already been registered and widely used either in North America (feline viral rhinotracheitis, chlamydiosis components) or in Europe (infectious panleucopenia).
 The only new component is the inactivated calicivirus antigen combination.

-The safety studies have not been carried out using the vaccine under application Purevax RC but using the vaccine Purevax RCPCh FeLV.
-This vaccine contains the same components as Purevax RC and three additional components, a modified live parvovirus against infectious panleucopenia, a modified live Chlamydophila felis against feline chlamydiosis and a recombinant FeLVcanarypoxvirus against feline leukaemia.
+The safety studies have not been carried out using the vaccine under application Purevax RCPCh but using the vaccine Purevax RCPCh FeLV.
+This vaccine contains the same components as Purevax RCPCh and one additional component, the recombinant canarypox-FeLV (strain vCP97) against feline leukaemia.